botpress/documentation-v12/docs/advanced/content-type-action.md

 ### Location

-Location is only enable in the channel-vonage.
+It displays a place on a map.
+Location is only enabled in the Vonage channel.

 ```
 function action(bp: typeof sdk, event: sdk.IO.IncomingEvent, args: any, { user, temp, session } = event.state) {